Holding an Annuity in an IRA

 • Both annuities and IRAs allow you to grow money tax-deferred until withdrawal.

-• Annuitizing an IRA provides the added benefit of no longer having to take a required minimum distribution, or RMD, from the annuity.
+• Annuitizing an IRA provides the added benefit of no longer having to take a required minimum distribution from the annuity.

 • RMDs are the minimum amount you are required by law to withdraw from your IRA once you turn 73.

-• The longevity annuity may be the best annuity to hold in an IRA because it can be customized to your goals.
+• A fixed deferred annuity is the best type of annuity to hold in an IRA because it can diversify your portfolio with reliable growth, principal protection and guaranteed income in retirement.

 Does It Make Sense To Hold an Annuity Inside an IRA?

-“It depends on the needs of the individual investor, coming back to the age of the investor,” Joe Liekweg, an independent agent at Insuractive told Annuity.org.
+“It depends on the needs of the individual investor, particularly their age,” Joe Liekweg, an independent agent at Insuractive, told Annuity.org.

-Required minimum distributions are the lowest amounts the law requires you to withdraw from your IRA once you reach 73 years of age.
+A common objective for purchasing an annuity within a traditional IRA is to defer taking required minimum distributions (RMDs) from the IRA.
+RMDs are the lowest amounts the law requires you to withdraw from your IRA once you reach 73 years of age.

 Step 1